gaguero/attendant/memory-bank/activeContext.md

 - **Skeleton Loading**: Professional loading states implemented
 - **Navigation**: Smooth prefetching and transitions

-## 🎯 **CURRENT FOCUS: Granular Permission System Design**
+## 🎯 **CURRENT FOCUS: Granular Permission System Implementation**

-We are now in the planning phase for Phase 4.1, focusing on designing a flexible, granular permission system that can:
+We have completed the detailed design and planning for the granular permission system.
+The architecture is approved and ready for implementation:

-- Support any permission across the entire system
+- **Permission Structure**: `resource.action.scope.context`
-- Handle property-specific and chain-wide permissions
+- **UI Design**: Comprehensive role and permission management interface
-- Scale with future platform features
+- **Database Schema**: Detailed table structure for roles, permissions, and audit trail
-- Provide proper audit trails and security
+- **Implementation Priority**: Database schema → Backend APIs → Frontend UI → Middleware integration

-The platform is now production-ready with excellent performance, security, and user experience, ready for the next phase of development! 🚀
+The platform is now production-ready with excellent performance, security, and user experience, ready for Phase 4 implementation! 🚀